matijavizintin/effective-go/README.md

 This project is test based so it allows to a new go learner to quickly execute code, see how it behaves, make small changes and observe what happens.
 See <a href="http://blog.gaku.net/match/">here</a> how to run specific tests.

-Follow the Effective Go tutorial.
+Follow the <a href="https://golang.org/doc/effective_go.html">Effective Go tutorial</a>.
 The packages are named accordingly.

 ## Environment